JSON to TypeScript Interface Converter - Free Online Tool

-Paste any JSON and instantly get clean TypeScript interfaces — nested objects, arrays, and union types all handled automatically.
+Paste any JSON and instantly get clean TypeScript interfaces - nested objects, arrays, and union types all handled automatically.
+Ideal for typing REST API responses, GraphQL payloads, and any external JSON data.
+The output uses interface syntax by default; rename to type if your project style guide prefers type aliases.
 No sign-up, no server, 100% private.

 // TypeScript interfaces will appear here